Completing your UCAS application

 If you submitted your application by the 15 January deadline, you will hear back from us by 3 May at the latest.

 If you have questions or would like any further advice, we're here to help.
-Please contact our Admissions Enquiry Team.
+Please contact our Course Enquiry Team.